Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models: Targeted model calibration to adjust system stability

 \section{Targeted model calibration to adjust system stability}

 We consider a general dynamical system that is discrete in time, which essentially covers all numerical models of dynamical systems, including climate and Earth system models.
 We denote the dynamic variables (state variables) of the system by $\vec x \in \mathbb R^{d_x}$ and the parameters by $\vec p \in \mathbb R^{d_p}$.
 Moreover, we consider observables $\vec o \in \mathbb R^{d_o}$.
 We assume that we have access to a function $f_o: \mathbb{R}^{d_x + d_p} \rightarrow \mathbb{R}^{d_o}, \; (\vec x, \vec p) \mapsto \vec o$ mapping the state variables to the parameter-dependent observables $(\vec o_t)$.
-As an example, motivated by the example of the AMOC, the system could be the global ocean circulation, and the observable the mass flux across a certain latitude in the North Atlantic.
+As an example, the system could be the global ocean circulation, and the observable could be the mass flux across a certain latitude in the North Atlantic (AMOC strength).

 The dynamics of the system is given in the form of an evolution function

 which defines the one-step ahead propagation of the system state $\vec x_t$ to $\vec x_{t+1}$ and allows us to integrate it.
 It is not necessary to know the exact expression of $f_p$; we only need the ability to run parameter-dependent simulations of the system.
 We assume that the system's state fluctuates around a dynamic equilibrium which has a certain local stability, defined in terms of the linear restoring rate.
 The target is to adjust the system's parameters in a way that changes this local stability.